Boots Mallory: Career

 In 1932 her second completed film, Handle with Care, also co-starring James Dunn, was released and marked her debut.
-It was well received and Mallory was chosen as one of the WAMPAS Baby Stars of 1932, but the extensive media publicity surrounding her WAMPAS recognition, was undermined by the poor reception given to Hello, Sister! when it was finally released.
+Mallory was chosen as one of the WAMPAS Baby Stars of 1932.

-A tall blonde, Mallory was well regarded for her striking looks and was photographed by such photographers as George Hurrell.
-She also posed for risque lingerie photographs, and was painted nude by the pin-up artist Rolf Armstrong.
+A tall blonde, Mallory was well regarded for her striking looks and was photographed by such photographers as Alfred Cheney Johnston, Hal Phyfe, and George Hurrell.
+She also was painted nude by the pin-up artist Rolf Armstrong.

-She married James Cagney's lookalike brother William Cagney, an actor who later became a film producer for his brother.

 Over the next few years, Mallory played the lead in several "B" pictures, including the Rin Tin Tin serial The Wolf Dog (1933), and received top-billing in Carnival Lady (1934) and The Big Race (1934).
 On radio she worked with James Cagney in productions for Lux Radio Theatre.
 She made her final film appearance in an uncredited role in the Laurel and Hardy film Swiss Miss (1938).